bluz71/platters/VPS_Setup_Deployment.md

   % sudo service postgresql restart
 ```

-Create the PostgreSQL user and database for the application:
+Create the PostgreSQL user and database for the application (enter `deploy` as
+the password):

 ```
   % sudo -u postgres createuser --superuser --pwprompt deploy